Captison/takedown/readme.md

 ### `convert`

-Strings and/or functions that specify how markdown entities are converted to document structure.
+Strings or functions that specify how markdown entities are converted to document structure.

 A string will be interpolated using insertion variables (as per *What is \"string conversion\"?* section below).